-Most of Iowa's 99 counties are rural in nature with small populations and limited resources.
+Many of lowa's counties have small populations and limited resources to address public health needs.
 In order to address the delivery of public health services in an efficient manner, regional collaborations and sharing of resources have been encouraged to take advantage of economies of scale.
 However, regional efforts require a lead agency to take charge.
 When these arrangements occur, the lead agency puts its local resources at risk beyond the boundaries of its original jurisdiction.
 State leaders need to provide the resources to assure that lead agencies will not risk local resources in order to assure the delivery of public health services on a regional basis.